1989 Brisbane Broncos season

 Broncos trio Allan Langer, Michael Hancock and Kerrod Walters were selected to make their international debuts for Australia in 1989.

 Season summary

-Coach Wayne Bennett said a mid-season Kangaroo Tour to New Zealand in 1989 contributed to the Broncos failing to reach the finals.
+Coach Wayne Bennett said a mid-season 1989 Kangaroo Tour of New Zealand contributed to the Broncos failing to reach the finals.
 Brisbane contributed captain Wally Lewis, Tony Currie, Peter Jackson, Michael Hancock, Kerrod Walters and Sam Backo - more players than any other club - to the successful Australian team, losing all three of their matches while they were away.